Dijon Thompson: NBA

-European career
+Europe

 On July 27, 2007, Thompson signed a one-year contract with Alba Berlin.
 ALBA and Thompson agreed to part ways in May 2008.

 On June 10, 2008, Thompson signed a contract with Azovmash Mariupol.

 On September 4, 2009, Thompson signed a 2-year contract with Hapoel Jerusalem.

 He played the 2010–11 season for Spartak Saint Petersburg in the Russian Professional Basketball League.

 In July 2011 he signed a one-year contract with ASVEL Lyon-Villeurbanne in France.

 In September 2012, he signed with Nizhny Novgorod of the Russian Professional Basketball League.
 He was named to the All-EuroCup First Team in 2014.

 On February 17, 2015, Thompson signed a half-year contract with Hapoel Tel Aviv.

 On June 22, 2016, Thompson signed a one-year contract with AEL Larnaca in Cyprus.
+Following the expiration of this contract, Thompson retired from professional sports.

+Post-professional career

+After retiring, Thompson began a new role as the head basketball coach at Valley Christian Schools.